jeffrypaul37/JobVerse/README.md

 ## Deployment

 We deployed our web application using GitHub and Vercel.
-First, We created a new private repository on GitHub and pushed the project code to it.
+First, we created a new private repository on GitHub and pushed the project code to it.
 Then, We imported this repository into Vercel, configured the build settings, and initiated the deployment.

 ## Built With